SimoneRighitto/AMT_project1/README.md

   * Install Glassfish
   * Install NetBeans
   * Install Wamp (if you are running Windows) or the version for you OS (Linux : Lamp, Mac : Mamp)
-  * Adapt the pathes in the script autoConfiScript.sh or you can create a "ConnectionPool" and a "JDBC with "asadmin" directly, you can find the names of all the elements in the script
+  * Run the setup.sh script to create a glassfish domain (domainAMT), a "ConnectionPool" and a "JDBC" resource to "connect" the database with the domainAMT previously created.
+WARNING !
+Before running the script you will have to modify some path variable inside the script.
+Open it up with a text editor and modify the path you need to modify.
-  * Start the domain with asadmin
+  * Start the domain with asadmin (inside glassfish/bin directory run ./asadmin start-domain domainAMT)
-  * Start Netbeans and start the project
+  * Start Netbeans, import the project and run it !

 # Test Data
   * The application contains already some data, so you can test and try the API